 In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

-Valencia seems to be upcoming, as it is being seen as a real taste of Spain.
+Valencia seems to be up and coming, as it is being seen as a place to taste real Spain.

 Valencia has a great location, the weather is good almost all year long, and it is still a hidden gem for international tourism.

 Local tourism is quite aware of it, but worry not, local tourism is concentrated mainly in August.

 We have visited Valencia more than once, and assure you there are many activities.
 It is a city that will surprise you – in many good ways.

 … we wanted to create also a list with things to do in Valencia.